ZeroWBC: Learning Natural Whole-Body Humanoid Interaction from Human Egocentric Data: Related Work

-Humanoid whole-body control has evolved from task-specific reinforcement learning, which initially focused on isolated capabilities like robust locomotion~\cite{chen2025learning} and parkour~\cite{zhuang2024humanoid}, to data-driven motion mimic frameworks designed to track human reference motions.
-While pioneering works like ExBody~\cite{ji2024exbody2} explored decoupled control strategies and OmniH2O~\cite{he2024omnih2o} established the standard teacher-student distillation pipeline for unified whole-body Control, BeyondMimic~\cite{liao2025beyondmimic} has recently emerged as the state-of-the-art method for high-fidelity tracking of single reference motions.
-Currently, the field is advancing toward General Motion Tracking, which aims to track arbitrary motion references without the need for per-motion reward engineering.
-In this direction, GMT~\cite{chen2025gmt} leverages Mixture-of-Experts (MoE) architectures to enhance adaptability across diverse skills, while the Twist2~\cite{ze2025twist2} employs a general motion tracker to realize holistic whole-body teleoperation.
-However, currently, there lacks a robust and high-fidelity general motion tracker capable of executing diverse motions.
+\textbf{Humanoid Whole-body Control.} Humanoid whole-body control has evolved from task-specific reinforcement learning for isolated skills such as robust locomotion~\cite{chen2025learning} and parkour~\cite{zhuang2024humanoid}, toward data-driven motion imitation for tracking human references~\cite{xie2025kungfubot,fu2024humanplus,ji2024exbody2,he2024omnih2o}.
+Early works such as ExBody~\cite{ji2024exbody2} explored decoupled control, while OmniH2O~\cite{he2024omnih2o} established a teacher-student distillation pipeline for unified whole-body control.
+More recently, BeyondMimic~\cite{liao2025beyondmimic} achieved high-fidelity tracking of single reference motions.
+The field is now moving toward General Motion Tracking, which aims to track arbitrary motion references without per-motion reward engineering.
+Along this line, GMT~\cite{chen2025gmt}, PhyGile~\cite{bao2026phygile}, and SONIC~\cite{luo2025sonic} improve adaptability and scalability across diverse skills, while SONIC~\cite{luo2025sonic}, Twist2~\cite{ze2025twist2} applies a general tracker to holistic whole-body teleoperation.